louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ## Question

-What are the differentials of sore throat , sensation of lump in throat, non productive cough, loss of appetite, and eye pain and headaches
+What are the differentials of sore throat, sensation of lump in throat, non productive cough, loss of appetite, and eye pain and headaches

 ---